ICHEC/qpcc/lecture-02/from-bits-to-qubits.md

 $$

-The figure below show Base 10 to base 2 conversion by repeated division of 2.
+The figure below show base 10 to base 2 conversion by repeated division of 2.

 ```{image} ./images/binary.png
 :align: center